 The introductory phase must also be financed as part of the startup stage of your company.
 Unforeseen costs will certainly eat up whatever meager profits you may realize for the first several months.

 Phase Three: Growth

-Some producers believe they will grow through direct to consumer sales but soon find out that e-commerce is a race to the bottom pricewise which ties their hands in the marketplace.
+Some producers believe they will grow through direct to consumer sales.
+But they soon find out that e-commerce is a race to the bottom price-wise which ties their hands in the marketplace.
 Retailers and distributors won’t handle your products if they see them for one cent less online than they can sell for at full retail markup and make a profit.
-So for this and other reasons serious CPG growth happens at retail bricks-and-mortar stores.
+So for this and other reasons, serious CPG growth happens at retail bricks-and-mortar stores.

 For the most part, you are dependent on a network of distributors, jobbers, or brokers to deliver your products on a just-in-time basis to retailers who want to keep minimum inventories.
 This means that you must have representatives on your payroll to oversee and support this process.
 This gets expensive!

 In fact, it is the growth phase that kills many products simply because their producers didn’t budget for the type of support expanded regional and national sales demand.
 Most new producers grossly underestimate the cost of sales.
 Not the cost of goods, but the cost of sales– what it actually costs to keep your products on the shelves in thousands of retail outlets.